Manual Testing vs Automation Testing: How to optimize for testing & costs

 It is important to choose the right automation testing framework, as it could optimize the testing process by delivering high performance with low maintenance costs.

-This framework could be linear, structured, data-driven, key-driven, hybrid or agile in nature depending upon the business requirements.
+This framework could be linear, structured, data-driven, key-driven, hybrid, or agile in nature depending upon the business requirements.
 The automation framework provides the required infrastructure that the automation testing tool can use to perform testing.

-When to use Automation Testing?
+When should you use Automation Testing?

 The key advantages of Automation Testing over Manual Testing are